OpenGeoVis/PVGeo/docs/index.md

 Here is a list of features that are shortly coming to this repo.
 This list will be regularly updated

-Documentation is soon to come.
-We want to do it right: with tutorials, examples, and detailed justification for need and use of each reader and filter.
+More documentation is soon to come.
+We want to do it right: with tutorials, example data, and detailed justification for need and use of each reader, filter, and macro.

 Suggestions?
 Post on the [Issues page](https://github.com/banesullivan/ParaViewGeophysics/issues) as a feature request.

-## General Features
-- [ ] How to send data scenes made using the Readers, Filters, and Macros in this repository over to the Virtual Reality build of ParaView
-- [ ] How to build your own plugins using this project's framework and build scripts

 ## Readers
 - [ ] **UBC Mesh:** both 2D and 3D.
 Details [here](https://www.eoas.ubc.ca/ubcgif/iag/sftwrdocs/technotes/faq.htm#mesh) and [here](https://gif.eos.ubc.ca/software/utility_programs#3DmodelsMeshes).
 We're almost done with this!